 To receive credit as a transient student, you must have an official transcript of any course(s) taken at another institution.
 Information for submitting your official transcript can be found at the following link: https://valenciacollege.edu/admissions/admissions-records/official-transcripts.php.
 We will request a transcript on your behalf if you completed the transient student form through floridashines.org.
 If you decide not to attend the transient institution you must submit a letter of non-attendance from that institution.

 The institution that you want to attend as a transient student may require that you submit a transcript(s) of your previous college work.
 If you desire to have transcripts sent from Valencia to another institution, you must complete a Transcript Request form online through your Atlas account.
 There is a $3.00 transcript fee.

 An institution to which you may want to transfer could have restrictions regarding continuous enrollment that may be affected by your taking courses as a transient student.
 You are encouraged to familiarize yourself with the continuous enrollment policy of institutions you might want to attend after graduation from Valencia.

-Active Student: You are an active student if you have been enrolled in credit courses at Valencia within the 24 months prior to the beginning of the upcoming term.
+- Bachelor's Degree student is active if you have been enrolled in credit courses at Valencia within the 12 months prior to the beginning of the upcoming term.

 Full-Time: You are a full-time student if you are enrolled for 12 or more credits during Fall, Spring or Summer Terms.